Securing the Cloud

 “Our goal is to build a cloud with clear and transparent security properties,” says Canetti.
 “If successful, this project will transform the way we currently build and argue about secure systems.”
 Canetti says the goal involves more than developing hardware and software: it depends on understanding new ideas.
 Still, he says “we hope to build an actual system.”

-Azer Bestavros (CS, SE) and the founding director of the Rafik B. Hariri Institute for Computing and Computational Science & Engineering, says that, to date, people have talked about modular security in a theoretical sense, but making it a practical reality remains “a dream.”
+Azer Bestavros, a CAS professor of computer science and the founding director of the Rafik B. Hariri Institute for Computing and Computational Science & Engineering, says that, to date, people have talked about modular security in a theoretical sense, but making it a practical reality remains “a dream.”